 A breast augmentation by New York City Plastic Surgeon, Dr. Steven Wallach can be performed using many different incisions; this includes placing the incision underneath the breast, along the border of the areola (periareolar), in the armpit, transabdominal (TABA), or transumbilical (TUBA).

 Inframammary Incision (underneath the breast)

 - It provides very good access to visualize the pocket and to treat bleeding points.
-Saline or silicone gel implants can be placed through this incision.

 - There is a slightly higher tendency for the inframammary fold to be undermined and create a deformity of the fold (“double bubble”).

 - There is usually good visualization to design the pocket, to treat bleeding points, and to divide the pectoralis muscle if placing implants in a subpectoral pocket or creating a subglandular pocket.
 Also, less likely, to undermine the breast fold and create a deformity of the fold (“double bubble”).

 - If the areola is too small it may not be of adequate size to allow for placement of a saline or silicone gel implant.